-You will notice upon looking at the Secondary Payees window that it has three main parts: the grid, the vendor line, and the totals line.
+Notice that the Secondary Payees window has three main parts: the grid, the vendor line, and the totals line.

 Grid Columns Description Secondary Payee The name for the second party that will appear on the two-party check.
 Amount The total amount that should be paid on two-party checks to the payee.
 Paid The total amount of payment made to this payee.
 This column is not editable.
 Balance The Amount minus the Paid as calculated by Sage 100 Contractor.
 This column is not editable.
 To Pay The amount scheduled for a two-party check.
 This column allows you to enter or edit the amount.